Hendrik Temminck: Career

+Under Tremminck the number of coffee plantations in Suriname was expanded significantly, with export risings from 5627 lb in 1724 to 46086 lb in 1725 and 1110147 lb by 1732 (under his successor).

 Personal life

 Temminck married twice; first with Machteld van Wouw, and in 1725 with Charlotta Elisabeth van der Lith.
 He became Swedish artist Fredrika Eleonora von Düben's maternal grandfather through his and van Wouw's daughter Catharina Eleonora Temminck.

+Tremminck died on 17 September 1727 in Paramaribo.